 Above ground water storage tanks are often a great option for those in the market for a water storage tank.
 They are often cheaper, easier to install, and are still just as durable and effective as underground tanks.
 But what are the different types of tanks that you can install above ground?
-What do each of these bring the table that the others don’t?
-In this article we are going to go over some of the most common types of above ground water tanks and tell you everything you need to know to find a tank right for your needs.
+What does each of these bring to the table that the others don’t?
+In this article, we are going to go over some of the most common types of above-ground water tanks and tell you everything you need to know to find a tank right for your needs.

 Vertical Polyethylene (Plastic) Tanks

 The vertical storage tank, like the name implies, is a tank that is shaped like a cylinder and stands vertically above ground.
 These tanks are typically made of polyethylene material, and therefore can only be used to store water.
 These tanks can be used to store potable or non-potable water, can help with rainwater collection, or can be used to hold water for landscaping and irrigation.
 These tanks are often some of the more inexpensive water storage options available, but that doesn’t mean they won’t work for you.
 Because vertical polyethylene tanks are so inexpensive to produce, there are often many sizes available which makes it easier to find a tank that will not take up a ton of space on your land (and their lightweight will make them easier to move too!).

 A stainless steel storage tank is one of the most flexible storage tanks there are.
 They can be used to store water, fertilizer, dairy, wine, you name it.
 The reason is because the steel coating is resistant to corrosion meaning it will not be affected when storing chemicals like liquid fertilizers or sulfuric acid.
 These tanks are built to last and will not need constant repairs.
 Today stainless steel tanks are made to resist rust and algae growth as well, so your stainless steel tank should last you at least 50 years and keep your water clean throughout.